truenas/documentation/content/SCALE/SCALECLIReference/System/CLISupport.md

 #### Description
 The `is_available_and_enabled` command does not require entering a property argument.
 Enter the command then press <kbd>Enter</kbd>.
-The command returns an true if successful.
+The command returns true if successful.

 #### Usage
 From the CLI prompt, enter:

 <code>system support is_available_and_enabled</code>

-Where:
-* *test user* is name of the user.
-* *tech doc* is the title for the user.

 {{< expand "Command Example" "v" >}}
 ```